 Cumberland Park, officially called a “riverfront play space,” is a stomping ground for families who want fun in and out of the water.
 Its top attraction is a gigantic splash pad where people can cool off on hot summer days, along with which there are bike paths, climbing structures, and butterfly gardens.

 A gaze at the Cumberland River during a romantic date is the best you could get.
-As the park sits right on the riverfront, you can also stroll down the famous pedestrian bridge stretching across the water.
-For outdoor concerts held in Nashville, there is a theatre too.
+As the park sits on the riverfront, you can also stroll down the famous pedestrian bridge stretching across the water.
+There is a theatre for outdoor concerts held in Nashville, too.

 11. Nashville Zoo

-The Nashville Zoo at Grassmere is an excellent spot to visit for all animal lovers and for a family outing.
-This is one of the best things to do in Nashville without a doubt.
+The Nashville Zoo at Grassmere is an excellent spot for all animal lovers and a family outing.

 It also features historic sites and gardens, a zip line over animals, and a Wilderness Express Train.

-Several hands-on exhibits here are popular among kids, that include the Critter Encounters (where you can get up close with various animals), Kangaroo Kickabout (where you can pet kangaroos), and Lorikeet Landing (where you can see parrots and feed them for a small fee).
+Several hands-on exhibits here are popular among kids, including the Critter Encounters (where you can get up close with various animals), Kangaroo Kickabout (where you can pet kangaroos), and Lorikeet Landing (where you can see parrots and feed them for a small fee).

 The zoo has sponsored camps and classes, including fun activities for your kids to do on the weekend.
 Some examples of the activities are “Night Owls,” an overnight sleepaway adventure, and “Zoo Tots,” games and lessons for little zookeepers.